stackvana/microcule/ReadMe.md

 In order to chain multiple services, simply call them as standard Node.js middlewares in the order you want them to execute.

+Note: You must specify the `chain` parameter of `spawn()` as `true`, or else microcule will automatically end the response after the first middleware executes.

 ```js
 app.use([logger(), basicAuthHandler, bashServiceHandler, nodeServiceHandlerA, nodeServiceHandlerB], function (req, res) {
   console.log("No services ended response, made it to end");